zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ON P/Residence = C/Name
 ```

-### `ORDER BY` without `LIMIT` and `OFFSET` in subquery is no longer allowed
+### `ORDER BY` in Subquery

+You must now have a `LIMIT` and `OFFSET` in subquery containing `ORDER BY`.
 Using `ORDER BY` in subquery makes sense only when it is combined with `LIMIT` and `OFFSET`.
-Without the limitations, the database engines do not guarantee that the row order in the subquery will be preserved in the outer query.
+Without the limitations, database engines do not guarantee that the row order in the subquery will be preserved in the outer query.

-That being said, in OQL v2, the following is **no longer allowed**:
+Consequently, you cannot use the following query in OQL v2.

 ```sql
 SELECT *